 - A. The Director of High Schools, Chairperson

 - B. The Director of Middle Schools

 - C. The Director of Workforce Education

 - D. The Principal of the Adult School

 - E. The Principal of the High School

+- F. The Director of Alternative Education

 6.112 Procedures for Student Transfer